DanielFDA/Battleship/README.md

   ]
 ```

-the directions property is the x and y axis that is later used in a function to place ships randomly
+the directions property is the x and y axis that is later used in a function to place ships randomly.

 ```js
   function oceanGridShipsGenerator(ship) {